baomidou/mybatis-plus-doc/src/content/docs/en/guides/code-generator.md

   </dependency>
   ```

   Note!
-If you choose a non-default engine, you need to configure the template engine in the `AutoGenerator`.
+If you choose a non-default engine, you must set the template engine in the AutoGenerator.

   ```java
   AutoGenerator generator = new AutoGenerator();